trailblazer/trailblazer.github.io/gems/operation/controller.md

 Before the operation is invoked, the controller method `process_params!` is run.
 You can override that to normalize the incoming parameters.

-Each method will set `@operation`, `@model` and `@form` on the controller which allows using them in views, too.
+Each method will set the `@operation` and `@model` instance variables on the controller which allows using them in views, too.
 Each method returns the operation instance.

 You need to include the `Controller` module.